mm80843/T3.5/docs/Article/PBN__Article_322.md

 * [Covid-19 and the politics of sustainable energy transitions](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_14.md)
 * [The Impact of Pandemic Crisis on the Survival of Construction Industry: A Case of COVID-19](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_168.md)
 * [The Effects of Pandemic on Construction Industry in the UK](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_75.md)

-## Title of the article

-COVID-19 and Green Housing: A Review of Relevant Literature

 ## Year of publication